I Need a Doctor

-"I Need a Doctor" is a single by American rapper Dr. Dre featuring fellow American rapper Eminem and American singer Skylar Grey.
-The song was produced by Alex da Kid and released for digital download through the American iTunes Store on February 1, 2011.
+"I Need a Doctor" is a song by American rapper Dr. Dre featuring fellow American rapper Eminem and American singer Skylar Grey.
+Written alongside producer Alex da Kid, it was released for digital download through the iTunes Store on February 1, 2011.

 Musically, "I Need a Doctor" is predominantly a rap song, backed by a "spacey", drum-heavy production, with extra piano keys featured in the introduction and the chorus.
 Lyrically, the song is largely about Dr. Dre and Eminem's close friendship, and how they have often needed and inspired each other in the past.

-Even though the song was leaked onto the Internet several months in advance of its release, it became a significant commercial success on its official release, particularly in the United States, where it peaked at number 4 on the Billboard Hot 100, making it Dr. Dre's second highest peaking song on the chart ever.
+Although the song was leaked onto the Internet several months in advance of its release, it became a significant commercial success on its official release, particularly in the United States, where it peaked at number 4 on the Billboard Hot 100, making it Dr. Dre's second highest peaking song on the chart ever.
 It also peaked in the upper regions of many other national charts.
 As of October 2011, it had sold over 2,206,000 digital copies in the United States alone, thus making it a double platinum record as certified by the RIAA.

 Background

-The official version premiered through Dr. Dre's official website.

-Skylar Grey said that she and da Kid came to the studio with the hook and "the track" prepared; [Dre and Eminem] loved it.
+Skylar Grey said that she and da Kid came to the studio with the hook to "I Need a Doctor" prepared; [Dre and Eminem] loved it.
 Eminem had then gone into the back room, and came out two hours later, and said that he was done writing his verses.
 Grey also said that she was in tears when she heard Eminem's verses for the first time and that da Kid initially proposed featuring Lady Gaga on the hook, but Eminem insisted on having Grey's vocals, and said that they were not taking her voice off the track.
-In the song Eminem raps two verses about his mentor, thanking Dre for believing in him in his early days and returning the favor, before Dre delivers the song's final verse.
-The song's theme is about Dre's life, how it affected him, and that Eminem would be there for him since he was always there for Eminem.

 Music video

 The video for "I Need a Doctor" was shot with Allen Hughes, the director of Menace II Society, From Hell and The Book of Eli.
 The video premiered on February 24, 2011.
+As of March 2025, this music video has received 518 million views.